Tim Cantu – Varsity Golf Coach

 Coach Tim’s coaching philosophy: I’m willing to help you as long as you’re willing to learn.
 Learning is a process, improve at the step in front of you and don’t worry about the step after that until you get to it.

 Tim and his wife Debbie have 4 children.
-Tea (IL graduate) and the triplets – Joey, Timmy, and Vinny (IL students).
+Tea (ILS graduate) and the triplets – Joey, Timmy, and Vinny (ILS students).

 Nate Hinz – Varsity Boys Basketball Coach